Core concepts/Route graph

 Route graph

-The route graph is the static model TrueClara uses for Map, route matching, deploy diffs, and observation context.
+The route graph is the static model TrueClara uses to scope which routes and edges an experiment measures, plus Map, deploy diffs, and the broken-URL guardrail.

 The route graph is generated by @trueclara/parser at build or CI time.
 It is the structural model of your Next.js app: routes, layouts, segments, route groups, dynamic params, and navigation edges that can be discovered from source.